Platythelphusa: Platythelphusa armata

-As the largest species in the genus (up to 6 cm in carapace width), Platythelphusa armata is subject to small-scale fishery.
+As the largest species in the genus (up to 6 cm in carapace width), Platythelphusa armata, the armored platythelphusa, is subject to small-scale fishery.
 Adults live at depths of 5–30 m, while juveniles live at depths of 1–10 m, and often inhabit discarded Neothauma tanganyicense shells.
 The species is listed as Least Concern by the IUCN.

 Platythelphusa conculcata

 Platythelphusa conculcata is found at depths of 20–60 m, and is listed as Least Concern by the IUCN.

 Platythelphusa denticulata

 Platythelphusa denticulata is known from few sites, all in Tanzania.
 Though it may have a low population, there is no evidence of a decline and it is listed as Least Concern by the IUCN.

 Platythelphusa echinata

 Platythelphusa echinata is found at depths of 5–30 m on the Tanzanian and Burundian shores of Lake Tanganyika.
 It lives where the substrate is rocky or sandy, and occasionally uses old Neothauma shells.